Structure-Aware Computing, Partial Quantifier Elimination And SAT: Propositions Supporting

 \begin{proposition} Let $C$ be a clause of a formula $F$ and $F_c$ denote the $C$-cluster.
 Let $F'_c$ and $F''_c$ be two disjoint subsets of $F_c$ such that $C \in F'_c$ and $F_c = F'_c \cup F''_c$.
 Assume that for every clause $C' \in F'_c$ and for every literal $l$ of $C'$ shared with $C$ there is an \lpr{l} implied by $F \setminus F''_c$.
 Then $F \setminus F''_c$ (and hence $F$) is unsatisfiable. \end{proposition}

-Informally, $F'_c$ is the subset of clauses of $F_c$ \ti{involved} in generation of certificates.
-Reducing the checks of literal redundancy to the clauses of $F'_c$ is especially important if an algorithm based on \sasat adds learned clauses to $F$.
-(Then the $C$-cluster can become very large).
-Proposition~\ref{prop:optim} shows that inductive reasoning can be effectively applied even to a large $C$-cluster.
+Informally, $F'_c$ is the subset of $F_c$ \ti{involved} in generation of certificates.
+Reducing the checks of literal redundancy to the clauses of $F'_c$ is especially important if an algorithm based on \sasat adds learned clauses to $F$ (since the $C$-cluster can grow large).
+Proposition~\ref{prop:optim} shows that inductive reasoning can be efficient \tb{even if} the $C$-cluster is \ti{very large}.